 - ADT and CPI both offer indoor and outdoor cameras with security camera recording options.

 - ADT offers a warranty plan; however, you have to pay extra for it.
-CPI offers a warranty that's included with their contract, but it's only for 12 months.
+CPI offers a warranty that's included with their contract and it's for 12 months.

 - ADT provides package specific equipment and varying monthly monitoring rates depending on the package you choose.
-CPI requires you to purchase your equipment upfront, then pay a monthly monitoring fee on top of that.
+CPI requires you to purchase your equipment upfront and pay a monthly monitoring fee.

 - All ADT monitoring contracts are for three years; however, you can cancel without penalty anytime within the first six months.
-CPI's monitoring contracts are for five years and they don't have a cancellation option.
+CPI's monitoring contracts are for five years.

 Similarities: ADT vs CPI Security